 (d) Development of superconducting materials at room temperature.

 Q.1.9.
 Write in about 100 words a fiction piece based on your speculation on the science and technology of the twenty-second century.

 Ans.
 Let me take into the year A.D 2125.
-Human colonies are developed on mars and moon.
-One day evening a mysterious asteroid driven by aliens coming towards our colonies, then International Space Soldiers Army (ISSA) which is developed by all the nations have come into the picture.
+Human colonies are developed on Mars and the moon.
+One day evening a mysterious asteroid driven by aliens coming towards our colonies, then International Space Soldiers Army (ISSA) which is developed by all the nations has come into the picture.
 They pointed a multi satellite-based Laser gun (MSLG) towards it and destroyed the asteroid.
-This MSLG is working with the radiation coming from the sun, it has debris collector inbuilt and it requires no other source of energy.
+This MSLG is working with the radiation coming from the sun, it has a debris collector inbuilt and it requires no other source of energy.

 Q.1.10.
 Attempt to formulate your ‘moral’ views on the practice of science.
 Imagine yourself stumbling upon a discovery, which has great academic interest but is certain to have nothing but dangerous consequences for human society.
 How, if at all, will you resolve your dilemma?

 Ans.
-In our view, a type of discovery which is of great academic interest but harmful for human society should not be made public because Science is for society, society is a not for science.
+In our view, a type of discovery that is of great academic interest but harmful for human society should not be made public because Science is for society, society is not for science.

 (a) Mass vaccination against smallpox to curb and finally eradicate this disease from the population.
 (This has already been successfully done in India)

 Good, Mass vaccination helped eradicate the dreaded diseases from the Earth.

 (b) Television for the eradication of illiteracy and for mass communication of news and ideas.
 Good, Television helps in the literacy campaign and is an effective method of mass communication and entertainment.